patriciarealini/expo/tasking.md

 - [x] Gulp
   - [x] Normalize.css
   - [x] gulp-sass
+- [ ] Radium
 - [ ] Mocha
 - [ ] ESLint ?

 ## Tasks

+> Any issues I run into that block me will be included in my tasks as blockquotes; just like this one.

 - [x] Create raw index.html viewable in the browser.
 - [x] Set up Hapi to serve `index.html` at the request of a browser.